We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pregnancy tests have come a long way.
-Historically, women didn’t have a reliable method of knowing if they were pregnant without going to the doctor.
-It wasn’t until the first at-home pregnancy test was invented in 1976 that women could confirm that they were expecting.
+Historically, people didn’t have a reliable method of knowing if they were pregnant without going to the doctor.
+It wasn’t until the first at-home pregnancy test was invented in 1976 that people could confirm that they were expecting.

-But despite technological advances that let women know they are pregnant, there's still a lot of mystery about a woman's menstrual cycle.
+But despite technological advances, there’s still a lot of mystery about the menstrual cycle.

 Here are a few reasons your period may be late, even if your pregnancy test is negative.

-There can be as much as a 13-day difference in when ovulation occurs, meaning that you may think you are 4 weeks pregnant when you're only two weeks along.
-Pregnancy bleeding, recent hormonal contraceptive use, or breastfeeding can all interfere with accurately knowing your dates, as well.
+There can be as much as a 13-day difference in when ovulation occurs, meaning that you may think you are 4 weeks pregnant when you’re only 2 weeks along.
+Pregnancy bleeding, recent hormonal contraceptive use, or breastfeeding can all interfere with accurately knowing your dates as well.

 Seek medical attention if your pregnancy test is negative and you have these symptoms: